 This should be an academic work, in Spanish, that provides evidence of your research, writing, and literary analysis skills.
 The length is less important than the demonstration of these abilities.

 f) Complete and upload Assistantship and Fellowship Application This PDF form can be completed, saved, and uploaded into your Graduate School application.
 Note that all applicants whose first language is not English, must demonstrate English proficiency, to be eligible for a teaching assistant position.
 Applicants who earned a bachelor's degree in residence from a regionally accredited institution in the United States or other anglophone country listed here, have met this requirement.
-All other applicants whose first language is not English, must take the TOEFL, TOEFL ibt, or IELTS, and achieve a minimum score of 26 (TOEFL iBT); 580 (TOEFL pBT); or 7.0 (IELTS) on the speaking portion of the respective test.
-Note that the Graduate School is phasing out the usage of the IELTS, and will not accept scores from test sessions dated after November 1, 2017.
+All other applicants whose first language is not English, must take the TOEFL or TOEFL ibt, and achieve a minimum score of 26 (TOEFL iBT); 580 (TOEFL pBT).

-The Graduate School English proficiency requirement is not negotiable, and official qualifying test scores must be received electronically, no later than December 15, 2017, to be considered for a teaching position.
+The Graduate School English proficiency requirement is not negotiable, and official qualifying test scores must be received electronically, no later than the deadline to be considered for a teaching position.
 For complete details on the University of Washington Graduate School English proficiency requirements, see: Conditions of Appointment for TAs who are not Native Speakers of English.

 If applying for a Teaching Assistant Position, the following are also required:

 g) A digital recording (mp3 file format preferred) in which you summarize your reasons for applying to the graduate program and explain your personal interest in the Teaching Assistant position.
 The recording will be in English for Spanish native speakers and in Spanish for all other applicants.
 You cannot read your statement.
 Only spontaneous speech will be considered.
 Submit to firstname.lastname@example.org.